What Is Intelligence? The Faculty That Guides the Mind What Is Intelligence? The Faculty That Guides the Mind

 It is something subtler.

-Intelligence, or buddhi, is the inner faculty that understands.
+Intelligence, or buddhi, is the inner faculty that discriminates.
+It distinguishes clearly:

 • what is appropriate and what is not